| |

 you can see clearly that he strives only for the

-highest of standards.
-Wether in his own training
+highest of standards, wether in his own training

-with the very best teachers, or in his own teaching
+or in his own teaching during a professional career

-and is second to none!
+and Ftness-Training is second to none!

 If you train personally with Neil,